 Did he go bankrupt? -

-London Gazette p1483 COULDN’T SEE THE DATE THIS WAS ISSUED: Notices Issued by the Court for Relief of Insolvent Debtors.
+London Gazette p1483 which unfortunately didn’t have the date of the issue: Notices Issued by the Court for Relief of Insolvent Debtors.
 Although I can’t see the date I think it’s 1831 because similar details appear in The Law Advertizer volume 9 1831 p488.

 Tried familysearch for baptism of him and his sister Ellen Ayton: nothing.